tektutor/openshift-march-2026/Day1/README.md

     - Parallels ( supports in Mac OS-X )
     - Oracle VirtualBox ( supported in Windows, Linux and Mac OS-X )
 - this virtualization technology disrupted the way the IT industry works
-- irrespective of Company size, pretty every organization started using this virtualization technology, which resulted in huge cost saving
+- irrespective of the Company size, pretty much every organization started using this virtualization technology, which resulted in huge cost saving
 - Server consolidation is possible with Virtualization Technoloyy
 - Modern high-end servers could host 2000+ virtual machines in a single server these days
-- Though the virtualization technology resulted in huge cost-saving, it has not brought the cost to the extent that every engineer can be provided with 10~15 VMs
+- Though the virtualization technology resulted in huge cost-saving, it has not brought down the cost to the extent that every engineer can be provided with 10~15 VMs
 - Developers would need to test their feature in different OS
-- QA team may have test the product on multiple OS
+- QA team may have to test the product on multiple OS
-- In production environment, different software component like Web/App Servers, DB Servers, would require separate OS that runs in a separate VM/Physical Machine
+- In production environments, different software component like Web/App Servers, DB Servers, would require separate OS that runs in a separate VM/Physical Machine
 - This type of Virtualization is called Heavy weight Virtualization
   - each VM must be allocated with dedicated Hardware resources
     - CPU cores